nwoeanhinnogaehr/pvoc-plugins/README.md

 * Decay: Multiplier for buffer amplitude
 * Mix: Amplitude dry/wet.

+### scrambler
+Reorder frames by indexing into a circular buffer by some specified increment.
+* Length: Circular buffer length
+* Increment: Circular buffer index increment

 ## Contributing
 Contributions (new plugins, fixes, etc) are welcome!
 To make sure everything goes smoothly, please ensure your code is formatted with `rustfmt`, produces no warnings and follows existing conventions to the extent possible.